Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Solution Provided by NeXHS:

-Reinforced concrete jacketing improves slab flexural and shear strength.
+Reinforced concrete jacketing improves slab flexural & shear strength.

 Case II